bsumlin/PyMieScatt/docs/index.rst

 Online user's guide for the Python Mie Scattering package (PyMieScatt)
 ======================================================================

-AAAR 2017: thanks everyone for the feedback and comments!
-To continue the dialog, `e-mail me <http://pymiescatt.readthedocs.io/en/latest/#author-contact-information>`_.
+LIP2018 and ELS-XVII Attendees: Welcome!
+I'll be speaking about PyMieScatt and Mie theory inversions Wednesday afternoon.
+To continue the discussion after the conference, `e-mail me <http://pymiescatt.readthedocs.io/en/latest/#author-contact-information>`_.

-NEWS: PyMieScatt is being ported to Julia!
-I did a few timing and comparison tests and got some basic Mie functions to run 2-6 times faster on Julia than Python.
-This is a side project and could take some time to see complete functionality.
-The inverse algorithms are the hard part.
-I may port the numerical algorithms first, and then the graphical ones later once I figure out how plotting objects in Julia work.

-Documentation is currently under development, but almost complete.
+Documentation is always under development, but mostly complete.
 A manuscript communicating the development of the inverse Mie algorithms was accepted by the `Journal of Quantative Spectroscopy and Radiative Transfer <http://www.sciencedirect.com/science/journal/00224073>`_.
-The JQSRT article is `available here free of charge and without the need for institution credentials <https://authors.elsevier.com/c/1V~HK564SC3di>`_ until December 21st (after which you'll need to log in through your institution).
-The arXiv preprint can be found `here <https://arxiv.org/abs/1710.05288>`_.
+The JQSRT article is `available here <https://doi.org/10.1016/j.jqsrt.2017.10.012>`_.

 **NOTE TO USERS:** When using PyMieScatt, pay close attention to the units of the your inputs and outputs.
-Wavelength and particle diameters are always in nanometers, efficiencies are unitless, coefficients are in Mm\ :sup:`-1`, and size distribution concentration is always in cm\ :sup:`-3`.
+Wavelength and particle diameters are always in nanometers, efficiencies are unitless, cross-sections are in nm\ :sup:`2`, coefficients are in Mm\ :sup:`-1`, and size distribution concentration is always in cm\ :sup:`-3`.
 If you use other units, your outputs may not make sense.

 **NOTE TO THOSE WITH MIEPLOT EXPERIENCE:** The functions in PyMieScatt take particle *diameter*.
 MiePlot's default is to take the particle *radius* in micrometers.
 Make sure all your particle dimensions, whether for a single particle or for a distribution, are for the diamaters, in nanometers.

 Install PyMieScatt
 ------------------

+NOTE: You must install `Shapely <https://shapely.readthedocs.io/>`_ first, preferably from GitHub.
+Users have reported difficulty installing it with pip.

 The current version is 1.5.0.
 You can install PyMieScatt from `The Python Package Index (PyPI) <https://pypi.python.org/pypi/PyMieScatt>`_ with ::